-These documents are produced by the Organising Committees for the Olympic Games (OCOGs) after each edition of the Games.
-They often consist of several volumes, and contain valuable information on the holding of the Games, from the bid process of the city elected to the post-Games legacy.
+Published by the Organising Committee for the Olympic Games (OCOG) at the end of every Games edition, the Official Reports contain a multitude of valuable information on the life-cycle of the Games, ranging from the candidature process of the chosen city through to the results of the competitions.
+Other publications from this OCOG.

 The fundamental principles of the Olympic Charter are based on a document handwritten by Pierre de Coubertin in 1899.
 The first edition was published in 1908 under the title “Comité International Olympique – Annuaire” [International Olympic Committee – Directory].
 Subsequently, the Olympic Charter was known by various other names, including “Olympic Rules”, before finally acquiring its current name in 1978.